Lukmoor-adigun/Lukmoor-adigun/README.md

 - 👋 Hi, I’m @Lukmoore
-- 👀 I’m interested in Devops
+- 👀 I’m interested in Software engineering
-- 🌱 I’m currently learning bash script
+- 🌱 I’m currently learning through the alx- progrsm
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...